hanswenzel/CaTS/Instructions.md

 ubuntu: lsb_release -a
 cuda: nvcc --version

-the setup script above also defines two useful function which will print out a lot of information about your system setup_opticks.sh
+the setup script setup_opticks.sh above also defines two useful functions which will print out a lot of information about your system

 oinfo-

 dinfo-